Updated April 6, 2023

-- Make sure that Columns and Labels in first row Checkbox are selected and then click on Ok.
+- Make sure to select Columns and Labels in the first-row Checkbox, and then click on Ok.

 - We will get the below result as shown below.

-In the below screenshot, we can see that F value is greater than F crit value so that we can reject the null hypothesis and we can say that at least one of the groups is significantly different.
+In the below screenshot, we can see that the F value is greater than the F crit value so we can reject the null hypothesis, and we can also say that at least one of the groups is significantly different.

-- Excel ANOVA tool will work exactly if we have correct input or else it will end up with wrong data.
+- Excel ANOVA tool will work exactly if we have the correct input or end up with the wrong data.

-- Always make sure that the first variance value is smaller than the second variance so that we will get the exact F Value.
+- Make sure that the first variance value is smaller than the second variance to get the exact F Value.

 This has been a guide to ANOVA in Excel.
-Here we discuss how to find ANOVA add-ins and how to use ANOVA in Excel along with practical examples and downloadable excel template.
+Here we discuss how to find ANOVA add-ins and how to use ANOVA in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –